JustinToribio/ml-pipeline/README.md

 The dynamic model evaluation report in 3 different formats: a pdf, html file and executed Jupyter Notebook.

-The output in the reports (calculations and plots) will automatically change when the pipeline is run with different inputs (i.e. different data, parameters etc...).
+The output in the reports (calculations and plots) will automatically update when the pipeline is run with different inputs (i.e. different data, parameters etc...).

 The html file, opened in a browser, produces the best rendering and formatting.